 4. Bookmark & Tag Emails Outside Gmail

 This is a method I don’t really recommend as I think Gmail labels are good enough to organize emails.
 More importantly, Gmail doesn’t support tags because its search is so easy and powerful.
 However, if you are totally into tags and have established a tag system on another service, the email URL will allow you to also tag and bookmark or save your emails within this service.
-This will work in Evernote, Delicious, or your local browser bookmarks, to name a few.
+This will work in Evernote, [NO LONGER WORKS] Delicious, or your local browser bookmarks, to name a few.

 Before you start bookmarking all your Gmail emails, I hope you have looked into at least some of our publications on how to manage emails in Gmail.
 Many of these solutions are very easy to set up and will save you a lot of thinking.
 Below is a selection of my favorite articles, including many of the routines I use myself: